 Unfortunately many parents find that bullying continues after they have asked the class teacher, head of year or head teacher to sort it out.

-Contact the governors
+Contact the governors about bullying

 After a written complaint to the head, the next step is to contact the chair of governors.
 You can get his/her name from the school office.
 Write to him/her at the school address.
 Explain the background and enclose any letters between you and the head.
 Ask for an immediate investigation.
 It's unlikely that all governors will be made aware of your complaint.